Zeyu-Li/CMPUT-229/README.md

 ### Overview

 RISC-V is an open standard ISA first developped in UC Berkley.
 Many companies such as Western Digital and SiFive are using RISC-V in their products.
-[RARS](https://github.com/TheThirdOne/rars) is used to emulate a RISC-V environment.
+[RARS](https://github.com/TheThirdOne/rars) is used to emulate a RISC-V environment and is used for labs.

 <a name=resourcer></a>